Pavol Šuhaj

-Pavol Šuhaj (born 16 April 1981) is a Slovak footballer who played in the Football League for Crewe Alexandra.
-He also played in the Slovak Super Liga for Laugaricio Trenčín and the Northern Premier League for Nantwich Town. Šuhaj was a forward.
+Pavol Šuhaj (born 16 April 1981) is a Slovak former professional footballer who played as a forward.

 Playing career

 Šuhaj joined Football League Championship club Crewe Alexandra in July 2005 from Slovak Super Liga side Laugaricio Trenčín.
 He made eight appearances in two seasons with the club before being released at the end of the 2006–07 campaign. Šuhaj had a trial with Stafford Rangers that summer, and then signed for Nantwich Town.
 In one season with the club he helped them win the Cheshire Senior Cup, where he scored a hat-trick in the final, and the Northern Premier League Division One South play-offs. Šuhaj was released at the end of the 2007–08 campaign and returned to Slovakia to play for Mesto Prievidza.